sakaki91/Sakaki-AC-Linux-Guide/README.md

 > The guide has been tested on several popular distros and has had the same results on most of them.
 If you encounter any __[problems](https://github.com/sakaki91/Sakaki-AC-Linux-Guide/issues)__, please report them.<br>
 > Yes, I know it's not the cleanest way to do it, but I'm trying VERY hard to optimize this whole mess.
 > Remember, Assetto Corsa on Linux is an anomaly, and stability is achieved through unorthodox steps.
-If it doesn't work, it's NOT my fault; I'm just TRYING to help in any way I can :)
+If it doesn't work, it's NOT my fault, I'm just TRYING to help in any way I can :)

 - [Getting Started](#)
 	- [Dependencies](#dependencies)